ascotlan/LightBnB/README.md

 ## Getting Started

 - From the psql terminal:
-  - Create a database called lightbnb.
+  - Create a database called lightbnb (using the `CREATE DATABASE lightbnb;` command).
   - Enter the lightbnb database (using the `\c lightbnb` command).
   - Create the tables (using the `\i ./migrations/01_schema.sql` command).
   - Seed the tables with sample data (using the `\i ./seeds/02_seeds.sql` command).